St. Paul's underground station, London (exit 2)

 This walk has attracted a great deal of press coverage.
 The Times, The Observer, The Guardian have all sung its praises.
 And the Mail has just declared David’s Dickens Walk “one of the ten best tours in Britain” (the Mail noted in passing that David’s standing in matters Dickensian took him to Buckingham Palace to meet the Queen).

-“Looking to entertain some relatives recently, I opted to drag them on a tour of Shakespeare’s and Dickens’s London by the London Walks company.
-At £10 a head (£8 for seniors and students) it was certainly a cheap way of spending two hours.
+“Looking to entertain some relatives recently, I opted to drag them on a tour of Shakespeare’s and Dickens’s London by the London Walks company, …it was certainly a cheap way of spending two hours.
 But I didn’t have high hopes.
 Surely it would be one of those soul-destroying affairs in which you wander, slack-jawed, between overcrowded, underwhelming tourist hell holes accompanied by a monotonal commentary?
 When we met at the appointed hour at St. Paul’s tube station and bought our tickets, I was even more perturbed to find that we had been saddled with an American guide.
 What could a Yank possibly tell me about the city I have lived in all my life?

 “Well loads, as it happens.
 David, it turned out, was a literary historian, university lecturer, journalist and ‘lifelong thanatophobe’ (look it up), who has forgotten more about the Big Smoke’s history than 99 percent of those who consider themselves genuine Londoners will ever learn.